 Here, the definition of each principle as explained by the original working group is provided, along with a more detailed explanation and an example of the use of the principle that is relevant to UX design.

 “The design is useful and marketable to people with diverse abilities.”

-Anyone should be able to use a design regardless of who they are and what they’re capable of, no one should be excluded.
-Perhaps most importantly today, all users should feel like their privacy, safety and security will not be compromised if they use a design.
+Anyone should be able to use a design regardless of who they are and what they’re capable of, and no one should be excluded.
+Perhaps most importantly, no user should feel like their privacy, safety, or security would be compromised if they use a given product.

 For example, high contrast should be used in digital designs in order to ensure color-blind users can see all the content on a screen.

 The basic affordances of your design will play a large role in this!

 “The design accommodates a wide range of individual preferences and abilities.”